 3. Having A Cell Phone Contract

 These days there’s no reason to be paying hundreds of dollars per month for a cell phone.
-Yeah, it’s nice to get a free phone every year, but when you do the math it makes more sense to pay for that $500 phone up front.
+Yeah, it’s nice to get a free phone every year, but when you do the math it makes more sense to pay for that $500 phone upfront.
 Unlimited plans, such as StraightTalk’s, offer the same service at a fraction of the price.

-Do you really need an appetizer, plus a house salad, plus a main entrée?
+Do you really need an appetizer, plus a house salad, plus the main entrée?
 Some restaurants even have entrees that could be split in two.
 Think about sharing a meal.
 Don’t be afraid to order an appetizer as your main meal because taking food home that sits in your fridge for a week is not only a waste of money, it’s a waste of good food.

 5. Not Clipping Coupons

 We’re not just talking about grocery stores.
 Be on the lookout for restaurant coupons and clothing store coupons.
 Sign up for the e-mail alerts.
-Some big box stores even offer friends and family days where you can save up to 20 percent off everything in the store – on top of the normal discounts.
+Some big-box stores even offer friends and family days where you can save up to 20 percent off everything in the store – on top of the normal discounts.